MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 To configure your card gallery's data source, select an existing table and corresponding view.

-Bind each Card gallery element (image, title, description, button, text hyperlink) to a view column.
+Bind each card gallery element (image, title, description, button, text hyperlink) to a view column.

 > [!NOTE]
 >